 - Cock the front knee and rotate slightly back.

 - Next, plant the front foot and explode the hips towards the ball, continuing with the momentum you built and swing through smoothly and explosively.

-In no time you'll find, by focusing on your core, you're making better contact, generating more power and producing more quality at-bats than ever before.
+In no time you'll find, by focusing on your player's core, they'll be making better contact, generating more power and producing more quality at-bats than ever before.